 The Chamber of the Year award is a multi-step process.
-Below are the five major steps that are required for completing the Chamber of the Year award.
+Below are the four major steps that are required for completing the Chamber of the Year award.

 Click here to view a quick reference timeline for the Chamber of the Year application process.

-Chambers interested in applying for Chamber of the Year must participate in ACCE's Operations Survey.
+Chambers interested in applying for Chamber of the Year must complete ACCE's Dynamic Chamber Benchmarking by February 27, 2015.
 Chambers that meet minimum requirements will be notified and invited to proceed with the Chamber of the Year application process.
-The Operations Survey will open in early February and close in March.
-You can find the survey and more information here.
+Dynamic Chamber Benchmarking is available all year long but only chambers that complete all three sections of the platform (with Fiscal Year 2014 data) by February 27 will be considered for eligibility.
+You can find the platform here (login with your ACCE username and password) and more information here.

-Chambers that meet minimum requirements in the ACCE Operations Survey will be notified by Friday, March 21 and invited to proceed with the Chamber of the Year application process.
+Chambers that meet minimum requirements in Dynamic Chamber Benchmarking will be notified and invited to proceed with the Chamber of the Year application process.

 The application is designed to provide a comprehensive view of your chamber's success.
 Chambers will be evaluated on their financial and membership performance, as well as their communication and community programs.
 If the organization enjoyed an exceptional year, or had a program or initiative that went above and beyond expectations, please completing the application.
 Winners of the Chamber of the Year award must wait three years before submitting another application.